bambooforest/reviews/Macklin-CordesRound2020/review.md

 ## Overview

-This paper presents an interesting, and as the authors point out, timely analysis of the frequency distribution of phonemes with the goal of identifying whether or not these distributions follow one, or several, statistical distributions.
+This paper presents an interesting, and as the authors point out, timely analysis of the frequency distribution of phonemes with the goal of identifying whether or not these distributions follow one, or more, statistical distributions.

-The authors argue that identifying the statistical distributions of certain typological linguistic features will help shed light on the potential causal processes underlying identified distributions.
+The authors argue that identifying the statistical distributions of certain typological linguistic features will help shed light on the potential causal processes underlying these distributions.
 Identifying causal processes underlying linguistic diversity, it is argued, is an important step in the development of linguistic theory.

 The authors take as a case study the phoneme inventories of a large sample of indigenous Australian languages, with the phoneme counts taken from wordlists of 250 or more word types.
-They then test whether the phoneme frequency distributions in these wordlists are fit any of several different statistical distributions.
+They then test whether the phoneme frequency distributions in these wordlists fit any of several different statistical distributions.

-Whereas the authors point out that such evaluations have historically been done plotting the frequency of the variable under investigation and by eye-balling whether or not if it looks for example Zipfian, or power law like, instead they use more recent state-of-the-art approaches to evaluate phoneme distributions, i.e. in a maximum likelihood framework described in Clauset et al., 2009.
+Whereas the authors point out that such evaluations have historically been done by plotting the frequency of the variable under investigation and by eye-balling whether or not if it looks, for example, Zipfian, or power law like, instead they use more recent state-of-the-art approaches to evaluate phoneme frequencies in terms of statistical distributions, i.e. in a maximum likelihood framework described in Clauset et al., 2009.

 I appreciate the authors' honesty regarding the application of the methods to the limited size of their data:

 > "This is simply not possible for most of the world’s languages (including all languages in this study) due to the limited size of segment inventories.
 Thus, in phonemic studies such as ours there is likely to be an unavoidable uncertainty in the estimate of [alpha]."

-The authors first fit a power law to the full distribution of phoneme frequencies in each language, and given the caveat above, they find it is generally a poor fit for the languages in their sample.
+The authors first fit a power law distribution to the phoneme frequencies in each language, and given the caveat above, they find it is generally a poor fit for the languages in their sample.
 As they note, previous literature has shown that one-parameter power-law poorly characterizes phoneme frequencies.

 Next they fit a power law with the xmin parameter to try to improve the fit of the power law distribution (it removes some of the least frequent observations from the sample).
 With the xmin parameter, the power law fit is plausible.
-Nevertheless, the authors suggest that although they cannot rule out the power law distribution, that it fits better with one parameter, so they investigate several other potential distributions, including log-normal, exponential, and poisson.
+Nevertheless, the authors suggest that although they cannot rule out the power law distribution, and that it fits better with one parameter, so they investigate several other potential distributions, including log-normal, exponential, and poisson.
 For log-normal, they cannot confidently rule it out because it fits for around half the languages.
 For exponential, it seems to be a good fit; however a few languages show a very poor fit.
-For poisson, the authors find it is totally implausible.
+For poisson, the authors find it totally implausible.

 The authors then conduct an evaluation for best fit among the multiple plausible distributions by using likelihood ratio tests for model selection.
 They find that basic power law with a single free parameter is generally insufficient for capturing the frequency distribution of phonemes in languages in their sample.
 In line with previous work, they find an exponential (geometric) distribution with a single parameter is a plausible fit for (full) phoneme inventories in their sample.
 They also find that log-normal (with two free parameters) is also a plausible fit.
 Poisson is not.